Ada-Developers-Academy/core-lightning-talks/unit-2-lightning-talks/unit-2-talk.instructor.md

 ## Present any time during Unit 2:

-These are in "priority" order (as in, "Define MVC Pattern" is more important to schedule earlier, compared to "Define DNS")
+These are in "priority" order (as in, "Define MVC Pattern" is more important to schedule earlier, compared to "Define UML")

 1. Define Refactoring and "Clean Code"
 1. Define MVC Pattern